 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services from 1 day to full product delivery

-The development of new web protocols such as SPDY and HTTP/2 raised the need of protocol negotiation within a Transport Layer Security (TLS) handshake.
-Two protocol negotiation solutions have been proposed: an older one, called NPN (see ???) and a newer one, called ALPN (Application Layer Protocol Negotiation).
+The development of new web protocols such as HTTP/2 raised the need of protocol negotiation within a Transport Layer Security (TLS) handshake.
+A protocol negotiation called ALPN (Application Layer Protocol Negotiation) RFC7301 has been defined to accomplish this.

 The Jetty project provides an implementation of the TLS extension for ALPN for OpenJDK 7 and OpenJDK 8.
 ALPN allows the application layer to negotiate which protocol to use over the secure connection.